stloeffler/TeXworks-scripts/texdoc/README.md

 =====

 Click on the "Scripts > TeXdoc" menu item and enter the search term (e.g., package name) in the popup dialog.
+Alternatively, you can select a package name in your source file and then run the script.